What Atmospheric Friction Looks Like (and How to Fix It)

 A room doesn’t need to be perfect to feel right.

-And sometimes, the smallest adjustment—removing friction—makes the biggest difference.
+Sometimes, the smallest adjustment—restoring cohesion—makes the biggest difference.

 Related Posts